To build our MongoDB aggregation example, we will be using the Aggregation Editor, the stage-by-stage aggregation pipeline editor in Studio 3T.

 The Explain tab visualizes the information provided by explain()

-– the steps MongoDB took to execute the aggregation query – in a diagram format.
+– the steps MongoDB took to run the aggregation query – in a diagram format.

-The Options tab is where disk use and custom collation settings can be set.
+The Options dialog is where disk use, custom collation, and index hint settings can be set.

 Allow Disk Use enables writing to temporary files, which will then allow aggregation operations to write data to the _tmp